 Obsession: Marlene Dietrich: The Pierre Passebon Collection

-Written by Pierre Passebon and Henry-Jean Servat and Marlene, Dietrich
+Author Henry-Jean Servat and Pierre Passebon and Marlene, Dietrich

 Parisian gallery owner, antiques dealer, and style tastemaker Pierre Passebon curates his favorite portraits of Marlene Dietrich by world-class photographers in this exquisite cloth-bound volume.